Call4Cloud | MMP-C | Autopilot | Device Preparation

 0x803f7001 number of aad tickets 0 because we deleted the whole token broker folder

-After a reboot, everything will come back to live, and the LicenceAcquisition is also able to find the AAD Ticket.
+After a reboot, everything will come back to life, and the LicenceAcquisition will also be able to find the AAD Ticket.

 We Are not done yet!
 BlockAADWorkPlacejoin